Analyzing Contextualized Models

 plot_homogeneous_context_effects(

-model, C, classification=False,
+model, C_test, classification=False,

 ylabel="Diabetes Progression", verbose=False)